Guides · Data

 The figures below are median retirement account balances (401(k), IRA, and similar accounts) among U.S. households that have such accounts, by age of the head of household.
 They come from the Federal Reserve's Survey of Consumer Finances (SCF), the most comprehensive public dataset on American household finances; the most recent full survey is the 2022 edition.

-Source: Federal Reserve, 2022 Survey of Consumer Finances — median retirement account balance among households with retirement accounts.
+Source: Federal Reserve, 2022 Survey of Consumer Finances — retirement account balances among households that hold such accounts.

 Across all households with retirement accounts, the overall median balance is about $87,000.
 Balances peak in the 65–74 group at a median of $200,000, then fall for those 75 and older as retirees draw their savings down.